NETWAYS/advanced-puppet-training/testing/02_unit.md

         it do
           expect {
             should contain_package('httpd')
-          }.to raise_error(Puppet::Error, /Your plattform is not supported, yet./) end
+          }.to raise_error(Puppet::Error, /Your platform is not supported, yet./) end
       end